Thursday, October 14, 2010

 I love pears and is always looking for recipes with pears.
 This recipe caught my attention because it is made using whole-wheat flour and doesn't require much sugar.
 The original recipe states to use an 11-or 12-inch cast-iron or ovenproof skillet, but I only had a 10-inch cast-iron skillet which worked out well.
 The texture was like a pancake loaded with baked pears goodness.
 Although I was quite satisfied with the original recipe as written, I prefer the pancake to be a little sweeter, I also like to taste more cinnamon, and could use a hint of vanilla.
 These adjustments are already included in the following recipe:

 2 tablespoons coconut oil or unsalted butter (1.0 ounce)

 1 cup unsweetened carton coconut milk or 2% reduced fat milk (8 ounces)

 2 large Bartlett pears or Bosc pears, peeled, cored and thinly sliced (1:0.4 to 1:3.6 pounds weighed at purchased; 13.6 to 15.2 ounces after peeled, cored and sliced)

 Preheat oven to 425 degrees.
 Position oven rack to the center of the oven.

 Lightly spray a 10-inch cast-iron or ovenproof skillet with nonstick baking spray.
-Place butter in the skillet and heat in the oven until butter is melted, about 3 minutes.
+Place coconut oil in the skillet and heat in the oven until coconut oil is melted, about 3 minutes.

 Yields 6 servings